rust-lang/book/2018-edition/src/ch04-01-what-is-ownership.md

 trait if the type, or any of its parts, has implemented the `Drop` trait.
 If the type needs something special to happen when the value goes out of scope and we add the `Copy` annotation to that type, we’ll get a compile time error.
-To learn about how to add the `Copy` annotation to your type, see “Derivable Traits” in Appendix C.
+To learn about how to add the `Copy` annotation to your type, see [“Derivable Traits”]
+[derivable-traits]
+in Appendix C.

 So what types are `Copy`?
 You can check the documentation for the given type to be sure, but as a general rule, any group of simple scalar values can be